luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **pool** (MemoryPoolHandle): The MemoryPoolHandle pointing to a valid memory pool.

-: Constructs an empty plaintext allocating no memory.
+Usage: Constructs an empty plaintext allocating no memory.

 <br>